Validating Function Arguments in JavaScript: The Smart Way

 In software engineering we try to discover and eliminate bugs as soon as possible.
-One of most important heuristics here is validation of input/output on functions and methods.
+One of the most important heuristics here is validation of input/output on functions and methods.
 If you are going with TypeScript or Flow, you are fine.
 But if not?
 Then we have to manually validate at least input (arguments).
-But what would be the best way doing it?
+What would be the best way to do it?

 import validate from "aproba";